 Another track off Pink Champagne from Black Earth that features a Hard Rock feel is “My Private Hell”.
 Like “Face Down in the Gutter” before it, “My Private Hell” seems to feature lyrics of reflection.
 The personal connection made by the lyrics about being along is universal enough that nearly every listener will get behind the song as a personal anthem.

-While “Face Down in the Gutter” and “My Private Hell” find the band in very reflective moods, the song “She Don’t Want It” is one song on the Pink Champagne album that seems to have been written for the purpose of just having fun.
+While both “Face Down in the Gutter” and “My Private Hell” find the band in very reflective moods, the song “She Don’t Want It” is one song on the Pink Champagne album that seems to have been written by the band for the sole purpose of just having fun.
 The strong music and infectious beat combine with a refrain that is easy to sing along with.
 One can almost imagine singing along with the band as they perform live in concert.

 The song “No Way Back” is yet another track about reflection.
 And although it does seem to feature very personal thoughts about life, the song is also one of the strongest tracks on the album as far as the music is concerned.
 It is one instance on the release where the members of Black Earth take the time to let it all out.
 Throughout the song, each of the members of the band gets to show off their talents as a musician.